Centurion774477/Yakima/README.md

 Types

-Here is the list of types available in Fortevom:
+Here is the list of types available in Yakima:
 - uint
 - int
 - boolean